Registration for this workshop is closed.

-This two-day (12-hour) workshop will introduce you to the basics of Geospatial Information Systems (GIS) using QGIS, a free and open-source software platform.
+This two-day (12-hour) in-person workshop will introduce you to the basics of Geospatial Information Systems (GIS) using QGIS, a free and open-source software platform.

 GIS is a spatial analysis tool with wide-ranging applications, including navigation, unmanned aerial vehicle surveys, satellite remote sensing, data visualization, and location analytics.
 The content of this workshop is geared towards beginners with little to no experience with GIS, but people with an intermediate skill level are welcome to attend for a refresher on the core concepts or to learn how to use QGIS.

 - The basics of GIS (map layers, data types, file formats)

 - Finding and creating geospatial data

 - Visualizing data in different ways

 The workshop will be heavily participatory, with dedicated time for practicing using the software.
 Attendees should have a computer that meets the minimum hardware specifications for similar visualization software programs (e.g. see Adobe Photoshop or ArcGIS).
 QGIS works on Windows, Mac, and Linux machines.

 ***Note: There is limited funding available on a first-come, first-served basis to support UMass Amherst graduate and undergraduate students who wish to attend this workshop.
 If you are a UMass Amherst student and would like to register for this workshop, please contact Sue Falcetti (email@example.com) instead of using the registration link.***

 Instructor: Rebecca Seifried